South West Water’s plans for desalination plants in Cornwall

 Susan Davy, CEO of Pennon Group which owns South West Water, said: “We continue to deliver on our long-standing commitment to investing in our region’s water resources, building capacity where it is needed most and ensuring long-term water resilience across the region.
 Having only acquired the site a matter of months ago, Hawks Tor should be supplying customers in November.
 We Continue to take early and proactive actions to ensure the security of water supply for our region during the current drought and into the future.”

-Continue reading “South West Water Announces New Hawks Tor Reservoir”
+Continue reading “South West Water announces new Hawks Tor Reservoir”

 Virgin’s Cosmic Girl Arrives in North Cornwall